brianwisti/rgb-brain-hugo/site/content/post/2001/12/about-brian.md

 ![Photo of Brian](/attachments/img/2001-brian-greenlake.jpg)

 This page exists for historical purposes — so you can see the cute old picture of me.
-More current versions of its information is in *about*, [follow](../../../follow.md), and [now](../../../now.md).
+More current versions of its information is in [about](../../../page/about.md), [follow](../../../page/follow.md), and [now](../../../page/now.md).

 Just want to contact me?
 That’s easy enough.